song682/bop-integration-catifized/README.md

     * Allow Silverwood trees to spawn all BOP biomes that are forests or plains.
     * Add Aspects to some BOP items that were missing them.
 * Industrialcraft 2
-    * The former Industrialcraft 2 integratiion chunk is removed for the reason that can't compatible in modern 1.7.10 mixin environment. (*)
+    * The former Industrialcraft 2 integratiion module is removed between 1.0.1 to 1.0.6 for the reason that can't compatible in modern 1.7.10 mixin environment.
+After 1.1.0 it fixed the spawning behaviour of Rubber Trees.
+No more hundreds of floating Rubber Trees in marsh biomes. (*)

 ## **Requirements**
 * [Biomes O' Plenty for 1.7.10](https://minecraft.curseforge.com/projects/biomes-o-plenty)